Types of prostate cancer

 Ductal adenocarcinoma of the prostate

-Ductal adenocarcinoma starts in the cells that line the tubes (ducts) of the prostate gland.
+Ductal adenocarcinoma starts in the cells that line the ducts Open a glossary item of the prostate gland.
 It tends to grow and spread more quickly than acinar adenocarcinoma.

 Transitional cell carcinoma of the prostate

-Transitional cell carcinoma of the prostate starts in the cells that line the tube carrying urine to the outside of the body (the urethra).
-This type of cancer usually starts in the bladder and spreads into the prostate.
+Transitional cell carcinoma of the prostate starts in the cells lining the urethra.
+Open a glossary item This type of cancer usually starts in the bladder and spreads into the prostate.
 But rarely it can start in the prostate and may spread into the bladder entrance and nearby tissues.

 Diagram showing the position of the prostate and rectum